 Where the allure of the MOD-t trails off is connectivity, not so much in the sense of the options (standard USB or Wi-Fi), but the constriction of having to be online to ready and launch a print job, because the MOD-t works with NewMatter’s proprietary browser-based printing app.

-The app is intuitive and sticks to a format we’re all accustomed to thanks to the pervasiveness of smartphone and apps.
+The app is intuitive and sticks to a format we’re all used to thanks to the pervasiveness of smartphone and apps.
 Hobbyist lingo or technical considerations won’t dumbfound novices nor will the simple interface of the app.

 As mentioned above the app is ideal for beginners and allows a certain amount of limited flexibility for those wanting to venture a little deeper into the specifics of 3D printing.
-From the app, you can adjust the layer resolution, resize the print object, upload and share print files.
+From the app, you can tweak the layer resolution, resize the print object, upload and share print files.
 But anything more, and the app falls short.

-To cater for this, NewMatter also provides the Printer Tool desktop software where the user can upload a .gcode file and apply all manner of parameters such as adding or removing supports, tweaking the extrusion speed and a plethora of other custom settings.
+To cater for this, NewMatter also provides the Printer Tool desktop software where the user can upload a .gcode file and apply all manner of parameters such as adding or removing supports, tweaking the extrusion speed and a selection of other custom settings.

 From unboxing to launching that first test print, NewMatter has once again aimed for simplicity.
 The MOD-t ships well-packaged and adheres to the efficient and straightforward ethos down to the accessory boxes placed in a modular fashion to protect the printer.